ashutosh-1990/geodetic-mb-gui/README.md

 ## 📝 Additional Notes

+### 1. Notes on ERA5Land Data Download and Seasonality Correction

-[1] The user needs to create a folder called "__data__" which should further contain 2 sub-folders: (i) era5land_2m_temperature (ii) era5land_snowfall.
+The user needs to create a folder called "__data__" which should further contain 2 sub-folders: "__era5land_2m_temperature__" and "__era5land_snowfall__".
 The user should download in "__GRIB__" format data for these variables for their study region.
 I have attached a screen shot for the same below for your reference.
-Each of the individual files were quite large (approx 40-60 MB), so they were not uploaded.
-Downloading these files is optional if the end user do not wish to perform seasonality correction.
+Each of the individual files were quite large (approx. 40-60 MB), so they were not uploaded.
+Downloading the era5land data is optional if the end user do not wish to perform seasonality correction.
 Or the user can perform the seasonality correction manually using their own algorithm after the inital mass balance results are derived.

 <p align="center">
   <table>